Understanding The Book of Hebrews

 Hebrews Chapter Ten

 Hebrews 10:8 Christ first said, “You don’t want sacrifices and offerings.
 You are not pleased with animals killed and burned or with sacrifices to take away sin.”
-(9) Then He said, “Here I am, God.
+Then He said, “Here I am, God.
 I have come to do your will.’
 So God ends that first system of sacrifices and starts his new way.
-(10) Yeshua the Messiah did what God wanted him to do.
+Jesus Christ did what God wanted him to do.
 And because of that, we are made holy through the sacrifice of Christ’s body.
 Christ made that sacrifice one time—enough for all time.
-(11) Every day the priests stand and do their religious service.
+Every day the priests stand and do their religious service.
 Again and again, they offer the same sacrifices, which can never take away sins.
-(12) But Christ offered only one sacrifice for sins, and that sacrifice is good for all time.
+But Christ offered only one sacrifice for sins, and that sacrifice is good for all time.
 Then He sat down at the right hand of God.
-(13) And now Christ waits there for his enemies to be put under his power.
-(14) With one sacrifice Christ made his people perfect forever, those being made holy.
-(15) The Holy Spirit also tells us about this.
-First He says, (16) “This is the agreement I will make with My people in the future,” says the Lord.
+And now Christ waits there for his enemies to be put under his power.
+With one sacrifice Christ made his people perfect forever, those being made holy.
+The Holy Spirit also tells us about this.
+First He says, “This is the agreement I will make with My people in the future,” says the Lord.
 “I will put my laws in their hearts.
 I will write my laws in their minds.”
-(17) Then He says, “I will forget their sins and never again remember the evil they have done.”
+Then He says, “I will forget their sins and never again remember the evil they have done.”

-Hebrews 10: 24 We should think about each other to see how we can encourage each other to show love and do good works.
-(25) We must not quit gathering together, as some are doing, but to keep on encouraging each other as we see the Day getting closer.
-(26) If we decide to continue sinning (violating Torah, 1stJohn 3:4)) after we have learned the truth, then there remains no other sacrifice that will take away sins.
-(27) If we continue sinning (violating Torah), all that is left for us is a fearful time of waiting for the judgment and the angry fire that will destroy those who live against God.
-(28) Whoever refused to obey the Law of Moses was found guilty from the testimony given by two or three witnesses.
+Whoever refused to obey the Law of Moses was found guilty from the testimony given by two or three witnesses.
 Such people were not forgiven.
 They were killed.
-(29) How much more punishment will people who show their hate for the Son of God receive—people who show no respect for the blood sacrifice of the covenant which made them holy, who insult the Spirit of God’s grace.
-(30) We know that God said, “I will punish people for the wrongs they do.
+How much more punishment will people who show their hate for the Son of God receive—people who show no respect for the blood sacrifice of the covenant which made them holy, who insult the Spirit of God’s grace.
+We know that God said, “I will punish people for the wrongs they do.
 I will repay them.”
 And He also said, “The Lord will judge his people.”
-(31) It is a terrible thing to face punishment from the living God.”
+It is a terrible thing to face punishment from the living God.”
 The rest of Hebrews Chapter 10, verses 32-39, go on to a new subject.

 Wrapping This Up

 So let us review what we have learned: 1.
 The New Covenant is not new as we understand new in English.
 It is a renewed Covenant with the House of Israel and the House of Judah.
-The second version was needed because THEY (the PEOPLE) had violated the first.
-So, now, in the renewed covenant, God writes His Torah on their heats and minds instead of one tablets of stone.
+The second version was needed because they (the people) had violated the first.
+So, now, in the renewed covenant, God writes His Torah on their hearts and minds instead of on tablets of stone.
 2. The entire Torah was not done away with.
 A change–much like a codicil to a will, which modifies a particular part of the will, while leaving the rest in full effect, was enacted.
 This change regarded the (temporarily instituted) Levitical Priesthood and its sacrifices, particularly the Yom Kippur yearly sacrifice for Israel’s sins.
-But make no mistake, from the foundation of the world, the Father had planned that His Son, Yeshua, would in the fullness of time become the sinless and eternal High Priest, who shed His own blood (as the Lamb of God), once and for all, to atone for sins committed by His in-covenant people.
+But make no mistake, from the foundation of the world, the Father had planned that His Son, Jesus (Yeshua), would in the fullness of time become the sinless and eternal High Priest, who shed His own blood (as the Lamb of God), once and for all, to atone for sins committed by His in-covenant people.